AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-basics/supported-languages-in-workfront.md

 The browser language must be changed on an individual user basis.

-See the "Help" menu for your browser for specific information about how to change the language of your browser.-->
+See the "Help" menu for your browser for specific information about how to change the language of your browser.
+-->

 ### Ändra Adobe Experience Cloud-språk